My Government-Issued Girlfriend Can't Be This Cute!

 I reached into my satchel bag and slipped out a light novel.
-Books had been a favorite escape of mine, where they instilled a reason to look away from everything else.
+Books had been a favorite escape of mine, since they instilled a reason to look away from the world around me.

 Isekai, an emerging genre, was growing in popularity and would likely soon be a phenomenon.
 The idea of escaping into another world sounded cathartic to me, and if someone looked past incessant harems and power fantasies in isekai, they’d simply find a nice break from reality—a distraction.

-That’s when I remembered something from years ago: a girl’s silhouette in our library.
-I had been searching through novels in the dimly lit room when an outline materialized in my aisle.
+That’s when I remembered something from two years ago: a girl’s silhouette in our school library.
+I'd been searching through novels in the dimly lit room when an outline materialized in my aisle.
 Her figure was perfect, not just her body, but the way her tender hands plucked books from shelves like fruits.
 Long, silver hair crescendoed almost to the floor while a short skirt struggled to hide her heavenly legs.

 It was rare enough to find anyone in the library, so a burning curiosity of what she was eyeing had driven me closer.